 - Key metrics – Focus on per unit variable margin metrics to position for a rebound when volumes eventually rise.

 - Costs that nibble at margins – Don’t forget to keep a close watch on packaging, freight, and distribution costs.
 Fuel costs may have declined, but driver shortages could have the opposite effect on the overall cost to serve and ability to supply.
 Availability of international ocean shipping capacity has fluctuated.
 Factor these into pricing decisions.
 Customers will understand as they will experience the same.

 - Be strategic – Ensure price actions are taken in alignment with overall business strategy and not to maximize performance in a specific sales territory.
 The big picture for the business is what counts; all individual sales territories are likely to fall short of annual volume and earnings targets.

 - Tighten control – Temporarily tighten oversight of price changes.
 It’s important that no renegade discounting take place to advance individual goals ahead of higher-level business goals.

-- Reduce with care – Many raw materials for the chemical industry have a great deal of price transparency, which is monitored closely by customer purchasing agents.
+- Adjust with care – Many raw materials for the chemical industry have a great deal of price transparency, which is monitored closely by customer purchasing agents.
 While the substantial declines in crude oil and derivative raw materials can be a silver lining to the crisis, they will be noticed by many customers who will demand reductions in product pricing, particularly on more commoditized products.
-Use pricing analytics and planning tools effectively to avoid giving away margin in excess of the cost reductions.
+Use pricing analytics and planning tools effectively to avoid giving away margin in excess of the cost changes.
 Perceived fairness in pricing will buy much customer goodwill.

 - What about shortages? – In contrast to the suggestions above, there will be situations where some raw materials are in short supply or allocation.
 This could be also true for your company if it is producing products related to personal hygiene or medical care.
 In such cases: